marikann/go-cookbook/cli-tools/building-cli-applications.md

 ## Best Practices

-- Consider user-friendly error messages and application usage information.
+- Provide user-friendly error messages and application usage information.
 - Keep commands modular and use subcommands for better organization.
 - Make use of external libraries when advanced features are necessary, but keep dependencies minimal.
-- Use Go's `flag` package for simple applications and third-party libraries like `Cobra` or `urfave/cli` for complex needs.

 ## Common Pitfalls